Beckenbach Book Prize

 The Beckenbach Book Prize, formerly known as the Mathematical Association of America Book Prize, is awarded to authors of distinguished, innovative books that have been published by the Mathematical Association of America (MAA).
-The prize was established in 1983 and first awarded in 1985.
+The prize, named in honor of Edwin F. Beckenbach, was established in 1983 and first awarded in 1985.
 The award is $2500 for the honored author and is awarded on an irregular basis.
+In January 1985 Charles Robert Hadlock was awarded the MAA Book Prize, which later in 1985 became the Beckenbach Book Prize.

 Recipients

 The recipients of the Beckenbach Book Prize and their books are: